-Lach year, the Boards of Trustees of the Federal Hospital Insurance (HI) and Supplementary Medical Insurance (SMI) Trust Funds report to Congress on the Medicare program's financial condition.
+Each year, the Boards of Trustees of the Federal Hospital Insurance (HI) and Supplementary Medical Insurance (SMI) trust funds report to Congress on the Medicare program's financial condition.
 The program is operated through two trust funds.
 The HI trust fund (Medicare Part A) pays primarily for inpatient hospital services.
 The SMI trust fund includes accounts for the Medicare Part B program, which covers physician and outpatient hospital services, and the Medicare Part D program, which covers the prescription drug program.

-The Medicare trustees' report is the primary source of information on the financial status of the Medicare program, and the American Academy of Actuaries proudly recognizes the important contribution that members of the actuarial profession have made in preparing the report.
+The Medicare Trustees Report is the primary source of information on the financial status of the Medicare program, and the American Academy of Actuaries proudly recognizes the important contribution that members of the actuarial profession have made in preparing the report.
 They play a vital role in providing information to the public about the important issues surrounding the program's solvency and sustainability.

-The 2015 Medicare trustees' report finds that compared with the projections from the 2014 report, the projected financial condition of Medicare has improved in the short-range for HI but deteriorated somewhat in the short-range for SMI.
-In the long-range the condition has improved for all parts of Medicare due to lower long-range health care cost growth assumptions in this year's report.
-Nevertheless, the program faces three fundamental long-range financing challenges:
+The 2016 Medicare Trustees Report finds that compared with the projections from the 2015 report, the projected financial condition of Medicare has deteriorated in the short range for all parts of Medicare.

+In the long range, the condition has deteriorated somewhat due to higher short-range costs in this year's report.
+The program faces three fundamental long-range financing challenges:

-- Income to the HI trust fund is not adequate to fund the HI portion of Medicare benefits; - Increases in SMI costs increase pressure on beneficiary household budgets and the federal budget; - Increases in total Medicare spending threaten the program's sustainability.
+- Income to the HI trust fund is not adequate to fund the HI portion of Medicare benefits; - Increases in SMI costs increase pressure on beneficiary household budgets and the federal budget; and - Increases in total Medicare spending threaten the program's sustainability.